CantaoSu/ASR_TalkingClock/README.md

 2. Make sure you have installed the required Python resource packages.

 ### Daylight Saving Time Reminder
-- When you run the `main.py` file, a popup window will appear, asking for your computer's time (to provide the daylight saving time reminder).
+- When you run the `basic_clock.py` (or `basic_clock.ipynb`) file, a popup window will appear, asking for your computer's time (to provide the daylight saving time reminder).
 You can choose "Yes" or "No" to indicate your consent.
 - In the main interface, you'll see the Time Window displaying the current time in your location.
 - Below the Time Window is the Daylight Saving Time Reminder Window, which will display text reminders only one day before the transition to daylight saving time.